mondeja/project-config/latest/_sources/dev/plugins.rst.txt

    :type tree: :py:class:`project_config.tree.Tree`
    :param rule: Complete rule dictionary in which the action is being executed.
    :type rule: :py:class:`project_config.types.Rule`
+   :param context: Context of the actions.
+It has a property ``fix`` which is used to determine if the user has enabled the `fix` mode in the current execution.
+   :type context: :py:class:`project_config.types.ActionsContext`

    :yield: Checking results.
    :rtype: :py:class:`project_config.types.Results`